-Any earned income (i.e. a wage or salary) will be completely disregarded in any assessment of charges.
-For advice and information you can visit our money and charges pages.
+Any earned income (ie a wage or salary) will be completely disregarded in any assessment of charges.
+Find out more about money and charges.

 How to pay

 We will send you a bill each month for the amount of your contribution.
 Details of payment methods are listed on the back of the bill.
-You can find out more information on our paying for care at home page.
+Find out more about paying for care at home.